-Bonus idea: Provide some instruments and let people jam between sessions.
-Not only will it be fun, it will build camaraderie between attendees.
+Bonus idea: provide some instruments and let people jam between sessions.
+Not only will it be fun, but it will also build camaraderie between attendees.

 8. Cut it in half

 One of the best ways to keep your audience engaged is to not overload them with information.
 Give them too much, and their brains will simply shut off.
 This is particularly important for virtual events — attendees are likely to be dealing with more potential distractions than if they were attending an in-person event.

 9. Provide recognition and reward